sruti2024/PRO_Act/README.md

 <h2 align="center"> Explore 🌏</h2>

 Try it out by installing Django.
-(It is required to have Python installed , if not then download it from : [here](https://www.python.org/downloads/))
+(It is required to have Python installed, if not then download it from [here](https://www.python.org/downloads/))

     python -m pip install Django

-After installation of Django, open this file in any text editor and in the teminal type the following commandes to migrate the file .
+After installation of Django, open this file in any text editor, and in the terminal type the following command to migrate the file.
 Migrate the files:

     python manage.py makemigrations